chrisnappin/play-recaptcha-v2-example/README.md

 # play-recaptcha-v2-example
-This is an example web application showing how to use the [play-recaptcha](https://github.com/chrisnappin/play-recaptcha) module with reCAPTCHA version 2 (no-captcha recaptcha).
+This is an example web application showing how to use the [play-recaptcha](https://github.com/chrisnappin/play-recaptcha) module with reCAPTCHA version 2 (no-captcha recaptcha), and Invisible reCAPTCHA.

 ![reCAPTCHA version 2](recaptcha-example-v2.png "reCAPTCHA version 2")

-Please download the latest example code - [version 2.1](https://github.com/chrisnappin/play-recaptcha-v2-example/releases/tag/release-2.1) which works with [play-recaptcha v2.1](https://github.com/chrisnappin/play-recaptcha/releases/tag/release-2.1).
+Please download the latest example code - [version 2.2](https://github.com/chrisnappin/play-recaptcha-v2-example/releases/tag/release-2.2) which works with [play-recaptcha v2.2](https://github.com/chrisnappin/play-recaptcha/releases/tag/release-2.2).

 ## License
 The Play reCAPTCHA Module, and this example app, are copyright Chris Nappin, and are released under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0).